ACCA Syllabus 2025 - Subject-wise Syllabus, Exam Pattern

 1. How many subject are there in ACCA exam?

-There are a total of 13 subjects which are divided into three levels such as fundamental, skill and professional level.
+There are a total of 13 subjects which are divided into three levels such as Knowledge, skill and professional level.

 2. How many questions will be there in ACCA skill level exam?